You are here:

 Understanding Commodities Trading

-Commodities encompass a vast array of goods, from agricultural products like corn and wheat to energy sources like oil and natural gas.
+Commodity prices fluctuate for goods ranging from agricultural products to energy resources like oil and natural gas.
 Traditionally, commodities trading involved the physical exchange of these goods, but in the present day, most transactions occur through derivatives contracts that do not go into physical delivery.
 These contracts allow traders to speculate on the future price of a commodity, either betting that it will rise (going long) or fall (going short).

 Types of Commodities